Let’s reimagine African American millennials and returning citizens as a new class of entrepreneurs

 In Charlotte, North Carolina, where CSL now runs two programs through its Center of Excellence, including a newly launched program for the formerly incarcerated, we’re still attempting to come to terms with the black eye of being 50th among the Top 50 markets for socio-economic mobility.
 While community leaders have made early childhood education a priority (and rightly so), scant attention has been given to the role that business building and the development of entrepreneurial talent can mean for lifting the city out of the bottom of the barrel.
 As one of the country’s leading markets for banking and financial services, one would think that stoking the fire of an eager class of entrepreneurs would be at or near the top of the list of fiscal and policy imperatives.

 We want these incredibly talented and motivated young men and women to know that they’re part of a continuum, a legacy of amazingly steadfast people, many of whom have gone unmentioned and unnoticed, who blazed trails, built businesses, innovated and invented, in the face of even more profound headwinds.
 This applies, whether they choose to be a business owner or a better employee.

 So, five years on as we’ve just kicked-off our latest class.
-Our focus is, and has frankly always been, about the development of entrepreneurial talent, or as we like to say—reimaging African American millennials & Returning Citizens as a new class of entrepreneurs and innovators.
+Our focus is, and has frankly always been, about the development of entrepreneurial talent, or as we like to say—reimaging black millennials & Returning Citizens as a new class of entrepreneurs and innovators.